jatinlanje/object-oriented-programming/README.md

 -Implement a role-based access control system with different user roles (e.g., administrator, cashier) and associated permissions to restrict access to specific functionalities.

 ### Account Management:
--The system should provide functionalities to deposit and withdraw money from customer accounts.
+-The system should provide functionalities to deposit and withdraw money from customer accounts. <br>
--Implement appropriate validations to ensure that withdrawal doesn't exceed the available balance.
+-Implement appropriate validations to ensure that withdrawal doesn't exceed the available balance. <br>
 -Provide functionalities to display customer account information, including customer name, account number, account balance, bank and ifsc.

 ### Transaction History: